vladimir-vovk/dev-env-up/README.md

    wget -O - vladimir-vovk.github.io/dev-env-setup.sh | bash
    ```

-   or do all this things manually:
+   or do all these things manually:

    ```
    # Install salt-minion.